Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 ### Merging hourly_intensities and hourly_calories datasets

-The number of unique users (id) in dataset ‘hourly_intensities’ corresponds with that of ‘hourly_calories’, therefore, I will perform a full join in other to merge both datasets into 1 and store in it a new data frame.
+The number of unique users (id) in the dataset ‘hourly_intensities’ corresponds with that of ‘hourly_calories’, therefore, I performed a full join in order to merge both datasets into 1 and stored it in a new data frame.

 ``` r
 intensities_calories <- merge(hourly_intensities, hourly_calories,